UserProjekt/DaVinci_Script_Proxy_Generator/README.md

 ## Example
 Please ensure that no project titled 'Proxy' exists within the DaVinci Resolve Project Manager.

-Upon invocation of this script, the terminal prompts the user to provide the paths for the footage folder and the proxy folder.
+Upon running of this script, the terminal prompts the user to provide the paths for the footage folder and the proxy folder.
  <img width="682" alt="Screenshot 2023-07-18 at 22 15 33" src="https://github.com/UserProjekt/DaVinci_Script_Proxy_generator/assets/78477492/4abd475c-1fa2-42a0-baf9-8ebd42a5e136">

 After the paths are inputted, DaVinci Resolve initiates the process of importing video files, categorizing Clips and creating timelines based on aspect ratios.
-Subsequently, the script re-establishes the date-based folder structure within the Proxy folder, This then serves as the target location for the ensuing transcoding.
+Subsequently, the script recreate the date-based folder structure within the Proxy folder, This then serves as the target location for the ensuing transcoding.
 <img width="1556" alt="Screenshot 2023-07-18 at 23 16 58" src="https://github.com/UserProjekt/DaVinci_Script_Proxy_generator/assets/78477492/fcf8034d-01ec-423a-8b07-626cc620eb6c">

 If DaVinci Resolve crashes during the rendering process, you can resume the unfinished jobs by reopening the 'Proxy' Project and restarting the rendering.
 Because the script makes sure to save the project before it starts the automatic rendering.